Jan-Georg Deutsch Scholarship in African History, 2018-21

 I specialise in Egyptian history and language, with an emphasis on Coptic and the early Church.
 My research builds on the Cult of Saints Project, which is based here in Oxford.
-I aim to use martyrdoms and saints' lives to explore the vocabulary and motifs associated with visions, and whether there are particular trends for different character types.
-For this project, I will be working closely with both the Faculty of History and the Griffith Institute in the Faculty of Oriental Studies.
+I explore the conventions of the representation of visions in Coptic hagiography, focusing on whether these conventions differ according to the characters experiencing visions.
+For this project, I work closely with both the Faculty of History and the Griffith Institute in the Faculty of Oriental Studies.

-I have a wide range of experience in teaching and heritage management, which I intend to develop during my DPhil by providing undergraduate tutorials in Egyptology and History.
-I am also trained in archaeological science and excavation, and was involved in the recent work by the University of Liverpool at Nortion Priory.
-In conjunction with Drs Peter Gethin and Matthew Ponting at the University of Liverpool, I am currently preparing a paper about a series of experiments on the stability of Egyptian blue for publication.
+I am also trained in archaeological science and excavation, including at the University of Liverpool field school at Nortion Priory.
+In conjunction with Drs Peter Gethin and Matthew Ponting at the University of Liverpool, during my MA I focused particularly on studying Egyptian blue.

 Dwarf burials in ancient Egypt: A contextual study c.
 4,500-332 BC (BA dissertation)